Skip to main content

 Find out about eviction notices from private landlords.

-It is illegal eviction if your landlord tries to evict you without giving you the right notice and getting a court order.
+It is an illegal eviction if your landlord or agent evicts you without the right notice and a court order.
+Only court bailiffs can carry out an eviction.

 If you want to leave